 - Improve the efficiency of water use and the sustainability of irrigation systems

 - Increase attention given to off-farm enterprises

 - Facilitate the provision of financial services to small-scale farmers in the newlands

 In Upper Egypt, IFAD's operations also continue to promote improved production, participatory approaches to rural infrastructure and decentralization.
 Through technical assistance grants with a focus on gender, IFAD has fostered women's empowerment as well.
 Among other things, grant-supported activities have made it easier for women to obtain the identity cards that allow them to gain access to services and to vote.

-In addition, IFAD projects are testing contractual farming, in which smallholders produce non-traditional, high-value horticultural crops for export.
+In addition, IFAD projects are testing contract farming, in which smallholders produce non-traditional, high-value horticultural crops for export.
 And they are supporting microfinance through community development associations – thereby nurturing small and medium enterprises and empowering rural poor people to create sustained employment.